twof/graphql-spec/rfcs/ClientControlledNullability.md

 While the schema can have nullable fields for valid reasons (such as federation), in some cases the client wants to decide if it accepts a `null` value for the result to simplify the client-side logic.

-We need another way to make working with GraphQL more ergonomic for client developers.

 ## 🧑‍💻 Proposed Solution

 A client specified Non-Null designator.